 Astral Projection Step 5.
 Stay Lucid/Aware By Focusing

 It's so important that you remember astral projection isn't just about what you do when you're traveling out of your body.
 It is also about how you conduct yourself in everyday life.
 If you become very good at focus and concentration outside of astral projection, you'll take these skills into your projection journey and the whole process will become simpler.

 Some good ways to boost your general focus include daily meditation and mindfulness exercises, as well as self-reflective hobbies such as diary writing.
 Anything that keeps you lucid and aware is an asset when you're learning astral projection.

 If you find yourself struggling to focus during your chosen projection time, try switching to a different time (e.g. evening instead of morning).
 There is no one time or approach that is right for everyone.
 Get to know when your mind is at its sharpest and most powerful, and use that time to your advantage.

 You'll get the most out of astral projection is if you work on fully recalling your experiences after the fact.
 This may not come naturally, as astral projection can be qualitatively similar to dreaming or hypnosis.

 The smartest thing you can do is take notes immediately after your journey, keeping them as clear and concise as possible.
 It may be that you can only remember words, images or ideas, so don't feel you need to write full sentences.
 In addition, some people prefer to sketch or draw an impression of their experience.
 Your choice will depend on whether you are a more verbal or visual person.

-If you know others (online or in person) who are learning astral projection, sharing what you remember with them is also a great way to improve recall.
+If you know others (online or in-person) who are learning more about this, why not try an astral projection hypnosis?
+You can shar what you remember with them is also a great way to improve recall.
 And above all, have fun!
 This is an adventure that can help you learn and grow as a person, so enjoy it.